bechir23/SolarPVdetection/README.md

 ```

 ## INT8 Calibration
-1.Create a calibration Folder and Transfer Images
+1.Create a calibration Folder and Transfer Images from the training subset

 ```shell
  mkdir calibration